ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 2         | tst_can_create_lots_of_blank_configs | `RuntimeError: Error in activateItem() invocation: Menu not visible and/or enabled Called from: C:\Jenkins\workspace\System_Tests_Squish\suite_configuration_tests\tst_can_create_lots_of_blank_configs\test.py: 20`
 2         | tst_can_add_edit_and_delete_block_to_current_config | `RuntimeError: Property read failed: exception: java.lang.reflect.InvocationTargetException () org.eclipse.swt.SWTException: Widget is disposed`  `Called from: C:\Jenkins\workspace\System_Tests_Squish\suite_configuration_tests\tst_can_add_edit_and_delete_block_to_current_config\test.py: 74`
 1         | tst_user_names_can_be_set | `LookupError: Object ':Experiment Details_Text' not found.
 Could not match properties:    isvisible for object name: ':Experiment Details_Text' Called from: C:\Jenkins\workspace\System_Tests_Squish\suite_experiment_details_tests\tst_user_names_can_be_set\test.py: 19 C:\Jenkins\workspace\System_Tests_Squish\global_scripts\experiment_details.py: 19`

+# License server

+This was setup as per https://doc.froglogic.com/squish/latest/ins-floating-license-server.html on `control-svcs.isis.cclrc.ac.uk` in the directory `/usr/local/squish-licenceserver` the service is automatically started at boot time vis systemd, the file `squish-licenseserver.service` has the service details and is symbolically linked from the systemd `/etc/systemd/system` area.
+The log file is `/var/log/squish-licenseserver.log` and the service is running on the default port of 49345

 # Troubleshooting